khlaifiabilel/Introduction-to-Python-Programming-language/README.md

 This is a complete Python Course: Go From Beginner To Expert , In this course you will learn from scratch.
 We will assume that you are a complete beginner and by the end of the course you will be at advanced level.
 This course contain Real-World examples and Hands On practicals.
 We will guide you step by step so that you can understand better.
 This course will allow you to work on the Real-World as a professional.

+## Intelligent assistant to learn Python

+## What is a ChatBot ?

+A chatbot is a software application used to conduct an on-line chat conversation via text or text-to-speech, in lieu of providing direct contact with a live human agent.

+## What a ChatBot can do ?

+It is an assistant that communicates with us through text messages, a virtual companion that integrates into websites, applications or instant messengers and helps entrepreneurs to get closer to customers.
+Such a bot is an automated system of communication with users.

 # FAQ

 - **How do I do *specifically* so and so?**